santiagosayshey/website/docs/Profiles/Optimal.md

 ## Overview

-The optimal profile aims to select the best possible release of a movie, irregardless of file size or compatability. audio and video metrics are used to determine which is the best release.
+The optimal profile aims to select the best possible release of a movie, regardless of file size or compatibility.
+Audio and video metrics are used to determine which is the best release, rather than release group.

+Update: This profile will experience a major shift to be release group focused soon.
+It will be a lot more consistent.

 ### Installation